ReNformation

 -

-The curtains are coupled/joined together by the 4-cubit EDGE, END, OUTERMOST using the BLUE LOOPS, NOT red loops.
+The curtains are joined together as one by their 4-cubit EDGE, END, OUTERMOST using the BLUE LOOPS, NOT red loops.

 -